 Barbecues come in all shapes and sizes, from portable sizzlers and charcoal smokers to six-burner, gas-powered grills.
 Our expert guide will help you on your way to picking the perfect barbecue that suits your needs, preferences and budget.

-To choose the best barbecue for you it’s worth taking time to think through what you'll be cooking, where, how often and who for.
-That way you can pick one that is the right size and has all the features you need to fit your style of cooking and entertaining.
+To choose the best barbecue for you, it’s worth taking time to think through what you'll be cooking, where, how often and for who.
+That way you can pick one that's the right size and has all the features you need to fit your style of cooking and entertaining.

 Video: how to buy the best barbecue